 Ms. Carver also counsels clients on an array of regulatory issues including orphan drug, Hatch-Waxman, and pediatric exclusivities and life cycle management strategies; regulatory issues related to companion diagnostics and personalized medicine; regulation of aesthetic medical devices and cosmetic appliances; clinical trial data confidentiality and transparency; proprietary naming of pharmaceuticals; and medical device and diagnostic regulation.
 Ms. Carver also assists clients with advocacy before FDA, including formal dispute resolution requests and citizen petitions, and with legislative issues surrounding potential amendments to the Federal Food, Drug, and Cosmetic Act and related laws.

 Ms. Carver writes and speaks regularly on subjects such as biosimilars, medical device regulation, and personalized medicine.
 She co-authored a comprehensive article on the BPCIA, “An Unofficial Legislative History of the Biologics Price Competition and Innovation Act of 2009” (Food and Drug Law Journal, 2010).
-Ms. Carver is chair of the Biotechnology Law Committee of the ABA Section of Science and Technology Law and a member of the Section Council.
+Ms. Carver is former chair of the Biotechnology Law Committee of the ABA Section of Science and Technology Law and a member of the Section Council.
 She also serves as Co-Editor-in-Chief of Covington’s InsideMedicalDevices blog.